sbabic/swupdate/doc/source/swupdate.rst

 		echo $i;done | cpio -ov -H crc >  ${PRODUCT_NAME}_${CONTAINER_VER}.swu

-The single images can be put in any order inside the cpio container, with the exception of sw-description, that must be the first one.
+Alternatively, swugenerator_ may be used to generate the image.

-To check your generated image you can run the following command:
+The generated image can be checked by running the following command:

 ::